kahihia/YAAS/README.md

 - Bid on other users' auctions
 - Admins can ban auctions
 - The system automatically resolves auctions when their deadline hits
-- support for multiple languages
+- Support for multiple languages
-- support for multiple concurrent sessions
+- Support for multiple concurrent sessions
-- support for currency exchange
+- Support for currency exchange